 Restore Old Pages

-For the pages that consists of outdated or old content, consider recreating and updating them, especially if they have a history or generating high traffic onto your website.
+For the pages that consist of outdated or old content, consider recreating and updating them, especially if they have a history or generating high traffic onto your website.
 Old content provides you an opportunity to connect with users and continue generating a good user experience by directing to them to other more updated pages on your website.

 For content that has been moved or rewritten as new content, 301 redirects are often used to guide its users to the correct location.
 A 301 redirect is a permanent redirect that points the users from one URL to another.
 It allows the browser to understand that the intended visited page has “moved permanently” to a new location.
 301 redirects are beneficial to your website because you are able to salvage the existing link equity (ranking power) from the old URL to the redirected page.
 Keep in mind that it’s important to redirect users to a page with relevant content related to the original intended link, and not to a page that you would prefer to generate higher traffic.